-What if I told you there is a way to tell why babies cry so you can learn how to respond and soothe yours?
+What if I told you there is a way to answer the “why do babies cry” question and you can learn how to get your baby to stop crying?

 If you apply what you read, soon you will be soothing your baby like a pro!